LuukHenk/dotfiles/README.md

 ### Changelog - v0.1.5

 ### To do
-	- T1: add user settings
+	- T1:
+		- Test all gsettings
+		- Move all gsettings to another file
 	- T2: update terminator config file

 	- T-A: Add standard and full configuration set